MarvinMichel/eg-design/README.md

 > ⚠️ This project is made for my bachelor thesis and is not production ready or maintained actively.

-## Made for all
-The components are styled pretty basicly, but are usable out-of-the-box nonetheless.
-Every style can be overwritten to match you own style-guide.
-Check the components' specific documentation to see what can be styled, or check it's [live demo]().

-To make sure Endeavour's components can be used in your project, we've made the component using [Stencil](https://stenciljs.com/).
-The components are easy to read, object based Web Components compatible with every framework or none at all.

-## Learning tool
-Endeavour Design is focused on development of developers.
-While developing and testing the components with screen reader users, we often gain new insights about accessibility.
-The documentation is a centered place where we share these insights and share our knowledge.
-This way, we try to improve our stake on the accessibilty of the web we create.

-## Contribute
-Read upon [Stencil](https://stenciljs.com/docs/introduction) and [Storybook](https://storybook.js.org/docs/html/get-started/introduction) before starting ate this project.

-Check the [docs](./CONTRIBUTING.MD) for details about component configuration.

 ## Get started
 Install the dependencies of the project.
 ```bash